-Effective since 17 June 2008, the new US exit tax regime subjects certain individuals known as covered expatriates to immediate taxation on the net unrealized gain in their property exceeding US\$600,000 (indexed for inflation; US\$699,000 for 2017).
+Effective since 17 June 2008, the US exit tax regime subjects certain individuals known as "covered expatriates" to immediate taxation on the net unrealized gain on their property exceeding US\$600,000 (indexed for inflation; US\$713,000 for 2018).
 The tax treats covered expatriates as if they sold their worldwide property for FMV the day before expatriating or terminating their US residency.
-In general, covered expatriates include US citizens and long-term residents (green card holders for any part of eight tax years during the preceding 15 years) who have a five-year average income tax liability exceeding US\$124,000 (indexed for inflation; US\$162,000 for 2017) or a net worth of US\$2 million or more.
+In general, covered expatriates include US citizens and long-term residents (green card holders for any part of 8 tax years during the preceding 15 years) who have a five-year average income tax liability exceeding US\$124,000 (indexed for inflation; US\$165,000 for 2018) or a net worth of US\$2 million or more.
 This treatment applies to most types of property interests held by individuals.

-The above rules also affect the taxation of certain deferred compensation items (including foreign and US pension plans), interests in and distributions from non-grantor trusts, and certain tax-deferred accounts (e.g., 529 plans, Coverdell education savings accounts and health savings accounts) by accelerating the taxation of these amounts absent certain exceptions.
+The above rules also affect the taxation of certain deferred compensation items (including foreign and US pension plans), interests in and distributions from non-grantor trusts and certain tax-deferred accounts (e.g., 529 plans, Coverdell education savings accounts and health savings accounts) by accelerating the taxation of these amounts absent certain exceptions.